-The Connect:Direct product is now installed on your system.
-You can set up additional remote servers at this time, if necessary.
-This procedure is described in Defining Remote Connect:Direct for OpenVMS Servers on page 31.
-Descriptions of starting and stopping the Connect:Direct product begin on page 31.
-To start and stop Connect:Direct for OpenVMS in a cluster environment, see Reviewing Cluster Considerations for Starting Connect:Direct for OpenVMS (Server) on page 32 and Reviewing Cluster Considerations for Stopping Connect:Direct for OpenVMS (Server) on page 32.
+Sterling Connect:Direct is now installed on your system.
+You can set up additional remote servers, as necessary.
+Refer to Defining Remote Sterling Connect:Direct for OpenVMS Servers on page 30.
+Starting and stopping instructions begin on page 31.
+To start and stop Sterling Connect:Direct for OpenVMS in a cluster environment, see Reviewing Cluster Considerations for Starting Sterling Connect:Direct for OpenVMS (Server) on page 31 and Reviewing Cluster Considerations for Stopping Sterling Connect:Direct for OpenVMS (Server) on page 32.

-Defining Connect:Direct for OpenVMS Initialization Parameters
+Defining Sterling Connect:Direct for OpenVMS Initialization Parameters

-Initialization parameters are processed during Connect:Direct startup and provide information for the server.
+Initialization parameters are processed during Sterling Connect:Direct startup and provide information for the server.
 The parameters have default values that you can override by including the parameter in NDM\$\$DIRECTORY:INITPARMS.DAT.
 The following is an example.